mamoonkh/disase_gene_association_project/README.txt

 Note: Prior to running Node2Vec we must install torch scatter which in general takes a lot of time.
 Also, running the Node2Vec algorithm may require a GPU to train.

-5. The final report: Disease Gene Association with Adversarial Graph Frameworks.pdf is included as well.